PrincetonUniversity/Vatic/README.md

 ### Installing Gurobi ###

-The Vatic supports the latest version of gurobi 10.0.1.
+The Vatic_Gurobipy supports the latest version of gurobi 10.0.1.
 Please install the gurobi version 10.0.1 on the PC or load it on the cluster with module load gurobi/10.0.1.

 ## Running Vatic ##